 - Chill: Enjoy time with family and friends.
 Do less.
 Simplify.
 Embrace the solitude and stillness.
 Watch Netflix — but not too much.
 There is something beautiful about not having anything to do right now.
 It’s helping me get a bit better at learning how to just be.

-This is going to be a hard stretch.
-Be patient.
+Finally, remember to be patient.
 Aim for just a bit of progress over perfection.

 Perhaps it’s useful to borrow a bit of ancient wisdom for hard times.
 Stoicism is a school of Hellenistic philosophy founded by Zeno of Citium in Athens during the early 3rd century B.C.
 The Stoics welcomed hard times.
 They saw their lives as training for moments such as the one we are in now, where character, resilience and courage are tested.
 Stoic philosopher Epictetus said something that perfectly encapsulates the moment we are going through: “The greater the difficulty, the more glory in surmounting it.”

-We will pass this test.
-There will be another side to this.
+Whatever challenges you’re facing, there will be another side to it.
 I cannot wait to see you there.